 The main goal of the marketing office is to generate awareness and interest for the institution’s brand.
 The focus of the admissions office is to engage with prospective students and cultivate those relationships throughout the recruitment and enrollment process.
 Despite a clear connection in both methodology and the people they go after, admissions & marketing departments frequently get siloed from one another, leading to this bitterness and making collaboration more difficult.

-Some institutions have worked to correct this problem of division, either establishing a recruitment marketing function within the enrollment management division, or having the vice president oversee both enrollment and marketing.
+Some institutions have worked to correct this problem of division, either establishing a recruitment marketing function within the enrollment management division, or having the vice president oversee both admissions and marketing.
 However, even with this setup, there can still be friction between the two offices.

 4 Tips to Bring Admissions and Marketing Together